Thanksgiving Lessons for Your Sunday School Class

 For Preschool Kids

-For this lesson, talk about the story of the 10 Lepers.
+Afterward, talk about the story of the 10 Lepers.
 In the story, Jesus healed these men, yet only one gave Him thanks.
-You may start the activity by giving some treats or knick-knacks to the kids, and see who will say, “Thank you.”

 Key Passage